The Shocking Truth: Why Florida is the Lightning Capital of the United States

 Tampa, Florida, lives up to its “Sticks of Fire” nickname.
 Frequent lightning strikes (like this one captured over downtown Tampa) have been a hallmark of the region for centuries,

-solidifying Tampa Bay’s status at the heart of Florida’s “Lightning Alley.”emergency.fsu.eduthehockeywriters.com
+solidifying Tampa Bay’s status as the heart of Florida’s “Lightning Alley.”emergency.fsu.eduthehockeywriters.com

 A Hiker’s Guide to Lightning Safety in the Lightning Capital